 Extended cut of my Ultimate Tuning Guide for Guitar World

-This is the detailed version of the Ultimate Tuning Guide article I wrote for Guitar World in Nov 2019.
+This is the detailed version of my Ultimate Tuning Guide article, published by Guitar World in Dec 2019.
 Here, I lay out a straightforward, combinational approach to tuning, showing how it builds on the imperfections of various existing methods and unpicking some of the fundamentals of string vibration along the way.
-Feedback very welcome! (email@example.com)
+Feedback very welcome! (firstname.lastname@example.org)

 Article Map (click to expand)